mo-sari/Django-Challenges/readme.md

 ### 11-Add pagination to the restaurant listing view.

 ### 12-Create a paginated endpoint to list all sales for a specific restaurant.

+### 13-Ensure the restaurant name always starts with a capital letter during serialization